-Intercontinental Exchange Inc. (ICE), ICAP Plc (IAP) and a joint-venture between Markit Group Ltd. and the Depository Trust & Clearing Corp. are building systems that the firms say will seek to cut the time it takes to confirm swap trades to less than a second.
+Intercontinental Exchange Inc. (ICE:US), ICAP Plc (IAP) and a joint-venture between Markit Group Ltd. and the Depository Trust & Clearing Corp. are building systems that the firms say will seek to cut the time it takes to confirm swap trades to less than a second.

 The companies are targeting the first quarter to start the streamlined confirmations, which ensure trades in the $648 trillion market are legally binding, as the buying and selling of swaps evolves from privately-negotiated transactions over the phone to being executed on automated systems where investors may not know who is on the other side of the deal.
 As late as 2005, some trades took as long as 17 days to complete.